-- 1. Conducting research on topics relevant to the index, such as the volume of oil imported to Israel, the various ways of transporting oil, and the various probabilities of leakages in import processes. - 2.
+- 1. Conducting research on topics relevant to the index, such as the volume of oil imports to Israel, the various ways of transporting oil, and the various probabilities of leaks in import processes. - 2.
 Building an economic model for assessing the expected potential impact. - 3.
 Collection and analysis of relevant data from certified sources and optimization of the model according to the findings. - 4.
-Analysis of REM impact on the volume of oil leakages resulting from the oil import to Israel, both at the level of the incident and at the level of the amount of oil leaked.
+Analysis of the impact of REM activity on the volume of oil leaks resulting from the import of oil to Israel, both at the level of the incident and at the level of the amount of oil leaked.